By Dr Michelle S Garnett & Prof Tony Attwood

 Where to from Here?

-If you are interested in learning more about PDA, whether you are a parent or a professional, we have created two 3-hour courses to help:
+If you are interested in learning more about PDA, whether you are a parent or a professional, our on-demand courses can help:

 Resources